The predicted Sunderland team to face Fulham after Corry Evans injury blow ahead of FA Cup tie

-The predicted Sunderland team to face Fulham after Corry Evans injury blow ahead of FA Cup tie: Photo gallery
+The predicted Sunderland team to play Fulham in FA Cup tie after injury setbacks: Photo gallery

 Sunderland are preparing to face Premier League side Fulham in the FA Cup – but who will start for Tony Mowbray’s side at Craven Cottage?